salvir1/COVID-19-outbreak-data-analysis/README.md

 # COVID Early Warning System Project Overview

 This project is an attempt to define a good early warning indicator for COVID outbreaks.
-States and public health agencies have a difficult job to keep COVID transmission under control while simultaneously managing their economies and battling pandemic fatigure.
-One of the keys to controlling infections is a system that provides governments with an early and accurate warning of an increase in new COVIC infections in their jurisdiction.
+States and public health agencies have a difficult job to keep COVID transmission under control.
+One of the keys to control is a system that provides them an early and accurate warning of an increase in new COVIC infections in their jurisdiction.
 How good is the data that they are currently using at providing that early indiactor?
 Is there a way to improve upon the timeliness and accuracy of the warning?

-## Part 1: COVID Early Warning System Analysis

 This project grew out of an interest to compare the available data from states that had experienced an outbreak vs. states that hadn't experienced an outbreak.
-As the analysis progressed it became clear that the common statistical measures of COVID-19 infection spread that are utilized today--total cases, case rates, and positive test rates--are not all equally informative.
-One is better than the others, yet all of them have their shortcomings.
+As the analysis progressed it became clear that the common statistical measures of COVID-19 infection spread that are utilized today--total cases, case rates, and positive test rates--all have their shortcomings.
 The first part of this project explores the shortcomings with the measures that are currently available.
-It identifies the data that most clearly and consistently correlates with outbreaks.
+Not all of the shortcomings are equal.
+The study identifies the one metric that most clearly and consistently correlates with outbreaks-albeit not as quickly or definitively as desired.

+## Part 2: An Alternative COVID Early Warning System

-The first part of this project (described in this repo) informs the second part--a proposed alternative regional COVID-19 early warning system ([described here](https://github.com/salvir1/part-2-covid-early-warning-system)).
-This second part addresses some of the shortcomings of the currently available tools to provide an earlier and more accurate warning of an increase in new COVID infections.
+The first part of this project (described [here](https://github.com/salvir1/part-1-covid-outbreak-analysis)) informs this second part--a proposed alternative regional COVID-19 early warning system.
+This second part addresses some of the shortcomings of the currently available tools to provide an earlier and more certain warning of an increase in new COVID infections.
 Simulations of these alternative concepts are modeled to compare its theoretical improvement in performance over current options.
-Ideally, a system like this could ultimately allow state governments and public health agencies to more accurate picture of COVID prevalence in their jurisdictions so that they know when they need to respond to keep an uptick from turning into an outbreak.
+Ideally, a system like this could ultimately allow state governments and public health agencies a more accurate picture of COVID prevalence in their jurisdictions so that they know when they need to respond to keep an uptick from turning into an outbreak.
+That is the focus of this repo.

 ## Goals

 The high level goals of this project are:
-- To characterize the difference at the regional level between an uptick and an outbreak in COVID case rates
+- To characterize the difference at the regional level between an uptick and an outbreak in COVID case rates (described [here](https://github.com/salvir1/part-1-covid-outbreak-analysis))
-- To develop statistics that could become the foundation of a COVID-19 earling warning system (described [here](https://github.com/salvir1/part-2-covid-early-warning-system))
+- To develop statistics that could become the foundation of a COVID-19 earling warning system
 - To work with various EDA and data visualization tools and techniques

 ## Tools and techniques used in this project